How to Suppress Output in Bash [3 Cases With Examples]

 Different Cases of Suppressing Output in Bash

-While working in Bash scripts, you may need to suppress your output but you want to display the error messages for debugging purposes.
-Or, maybe you want the outputs to display only not the error messages for a cleaner terminal.
-Or both the output & error messages.
+While working with Bash scripts, often users may need to suppress only output, displaying the error messages for debugging purposes.
+Or, maybe users want only the outputs to display not the error messages for a cleaner terminal, or both the output & error messages.
 Anyway, Bash provides solutions for each of the criteria.
-Check out the following cases:
+Check out the following cases to suppress output in Bash:

 Case 1: Suppressing Output Messages